pradeepjairamani/CMS_Striker/README.md

 # CMS_Scanner
-A Python script which will first find what CMS (Content Management System) is running on the system and according to that finding vulnerabilities using ExploitDB
+*** AUTOMATED PENETRATION TESTING AND INFORMATION GATHERING FOR CONTENT MANAGEMENT SYSTEMS. *** CMS Scanner will first find what CMS (Content Management System) is running on the domain and find information and vulnerability in that domain using ExploitDB.

+***CMS Including***
+* Wordpress
+* Joomla
+* Drupal